danielkjones/CryptoTracker/README.md

 - Fix timestamps in the CSVs
 - Need to have that function that reads the output, prints the output
 - Basic logging
-- Error handling if any of the datasets do not exist

 Testings
 - Confirm that the CSV outputs all make sense